Compare Incandescent bulbs to LED, CFL & Halogens

 *lumens conversion based on averages of Energy Star LED/CFL testing data 2016

-‡based on 4.5 hrs a day at the Average rate of 15.37p/kWh (September 2016 tariff) for a unit of electricity.
+‡based on 4.5 hrs a day.
 Household cost based on 12 bulbs.

 What Wattage is right?

 In recent years choosing light bulbs has become far more confusing – you knew roughly what you were getting with a 40, 60 or 100 wattage filament bulb.
 Nowadays, energy saving bulbs produce far more light, less heat, whilst consuming less energy (Watts).
 They come in varying technologies, such as Compact Fluorescent (CFL), Halogen and LED and they last much longer – up to 25 years for LEDs!

 Defining the brightness, or light output of bulbs is changing from wattage equivalents to lumens.
 Lumens is an accurate way of measuring the light output of bulbs – brightness is what we perceive, luminance is what we measure.
 However, this can be a little confusing!

 Most of us have a preconception of how bright a 100-watt incandescent bulb is even though this can vary tremendously between soft white and clear glass bulbs.
 On average, an incandescent bulb produces around 14 lumens per watt, compared to 63 lumens for energy saving compact fluorescents (CFL) and 74 for LED bulbs.
 Some of the most energy to light efficient LED bulbs are now reaching over 120 lumens in Energy Star tests.

 A 40 watt incandescent filament bulb produces roughly 460 lumens.
 An equivalent compact fluorescents (CFL) bulb in light output (lumens) should consume only around 7 watts and LEDs approximately 6 watts.